myTerminal/myTerminal.github.io/portfolio/cover.md

 ## Interests

 Outside of computers I appreciate soft trance and relaxing down-tempo music, like to tinker with (and maintain) my gadgets, and play role-playing video games when time permits.
 I also have an unusually strong passion for cars which forms a topic that I waste a lot of time learning and talking about.
-Though I prefer three pedals instead of two, it's hard for me to let go even a slim chance to get behind the wheels of anything that rolls.
+Though I prefer three pedals instead of two, it's hard for me to let go of even a slim chance to get behind the wheels of anything that rolls.